 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children / young people.
-"Reasonable" in these circumstances means using no more force than necessary and staff should refer to the section on "use of reasonable force" within the behaviour policy.
+"Reasonable" in these circumstances means using no more force than necessary and staff should refer to the section on "use of reasonable force" within the self regulation and behaviour policy.